Roots and Radishes

 Description

-A simple twist on the classic, this chicken noodle soup features ginger, garlic, lime, and cilantro for added flavor and health benefits.
-With brown rice noodles, this soup is also gluten-free!
+A simple twist on the classic, this ginger lime chicken soup features ginger, garlic, lime, and cilantro for added flavor and health benefits.
+With rice noodles, this soup is also gluten-free!

 Ingredients